 White chocolate is a delicious treat for everyone who loves the creamy vanilla taste in their mouth.
 What makes it different from milk and dark chocolate is that it doesn’t have any cocoa solids.
 Due to this, it appears as ivory or a pale off-white color.
 But what about other ingredients?
 Can vegans and vegeterians eat it?

-White chocolate is not usually vegan since it contains a percentage of milk solids.
-But, there is some confectionery with similar ingredients that omit milk products.
+White chocolate is not usually vegan since it contains milk solids.
+Another issue poses cane sugar that is refined using bone char.
+However, some stores offer chocolates with vegan certificates.
 In addition, white chocolate is meat-free, so it is good for vegetarians.

 Whether you are vegan, vegetarian, or just interested in vegan food, read on to find out which chocolate brands are vegan-friendly.
 Also, I’m about to share with you the recipe and the steps of how to make white chocolate at home.
 Sounds exciting, right?

 White chocolate contains around 14% milk solids.
 About 3.5% of chocolate is milkfat.
 Thus, it is not vegan.
 Any food made from animals or made while harming animals is not vegan-friendly.